Santa Maria Novella

 Santa Maria Novella is a church in Florence, Italy, situated opposite, and lending its name to, the city's main railway station.
 Chronologically, it is the first great basilica in Florence, and is the city's principal Dominican church.

 The church, the adjoining cloister, and chapter house contain a multiplicity of art treasures and funerary monuments.
 Especially famous are frescoes by masters of Gothic and early Renaissance.
 They were financed by the most important Florentine families, who ensured themselves funerary chapels on consecrated ground.

 History

-This church was called S. Maria Novella ('New') because it was built on the site of the 9th-century oratory of Santa Maria delle Vigne.
+This church was called S. Maria Novella ('New') because it was built on the site of the 1203 oratory of Santa Maria delle Vigne.
 When the site was assigned to the Dominican Order in 1221, they decided to build a new church and adjoining cloister.
 The church was designed by two Dominican friars, Fra Sisto Fiorentino and Fra Ristoro da Campi.
 Building began in the mid-13th century (about 1276), and lasted 80 years, ending under the supervision of Friar Iacopo Talenti with the completion of the Romanesque-Gothic bell tower and sacristy.
 In 1360, a series of Gothic arcades were added to the façade; these were intended to contain sarcophagi.
 The church was consecrated in 1420.